Single Sign On Detailed Documentation

 At the bottom of this main page is the Assigned Clients section.

 The next section allows you to determine which Clients can be accessed by a user created with this feature.
 For a new user, our SSO solution will by default give them access to each client listed along with default permission on that client (#2).
-Once the users are created in the Lotame platform, the existing Client Admin pages can be used to fully edit their access at a more granular level.
+Once the users are created in Lotame's Spherical platform, the existing Client Admin pages can be used to fully edit their access at a more granular level.

 Service Provider Settings